Skip to main content

 Individual and joint taxation.

-• Individual declaration of spouse "A" with a tax period less than the calendar year.
+• Individual declaration of spouse "A" with a tax period less than a calendar year.

 • Joint declaration of the remaining members of the family unit ("B" and "C") for the entire year.